 - Central obesity

-Each of these risk factors on its own is detrimental to health, but when combined, lead to this common, but serious condition.
-Metabolic syndrome can be deadly, leading to heart disease, stroke, and diabetes.
+Each of these risk factors individually is detrimental to health, but in combination can lead to heart disease, stroke, and diabetes.

-If you have any of the risk factors associated with metabolic syndrome start addressing it now, and a great place to begin is getting familiar with your blood sugar levels.
+If you have any of the risk factors associated with metabolic syndrome, please start addressing it now.
+A great place to begin is getting familiar with your blood sugar levels.

 Berberine’s effectiveness in regulating blood sugar is due to its activation of AMPK.
-Activation of this enzyme mimics results similar to those achieved only through consistent exercise and calorie restriction.
+Activation of this enzyme mimics results similar to those achieved only through consistent exercise and caloric-restriction.
 Only one other compound is known to activate AMPK, and that is resveratrol.

 Is Berberine The New Metformin?

-Evidence is now emerging about berberine’s effect on gut microbiota, a mediating factor in obesity and type 2 diabetes.
-Both metformin and berberine exert their effects by modulating the gut microbiota, and increasing small chain fatty acid producing bacteria.
-SCFA, produced in the large intestine, are beneficial in many ways.
+Evidence is now emerging about berberine’s effect on the gut microbiota, a mediating factor in both obesity and type 2 diabetes.
+Both metformin and berberine exert their effects by modulating intestinal flora, and increasing bacteria in the gut that produce small-chain fatty acids.
+SCFA, produced in the large intestine, are highly beneficial to health.

-Regarding diabetes, animal studies show these fatty acids improve enzymatic activity in the liver and muscles normalizing blood sugar.
-Berberine balances out the microbiome by attacking the harmful bacteria, and leaving the beneficial bacteria untouched.
-This makes berberine a useful therapy in the treatment of bacterial dysbiosis, SIBO, parasites, and candida.
-Due to its antioxidant and anti-inflammatory effects, berberine is also beneficial for many other inflammatory conditions.
+Animal studies have shown that these fatty acids improve enzymatic activity in the liver and muscles to normalize blood sugar.
+Berberine balances the microbiome by attacking harmful bacteria, while leaving beneficial bacteria untouched.
+This makes it a useful therapy for bacterial dysbiosis, SIBO, parasites, and candida.
+Due to its antioxidant and anti-inflammatory effects, berberine is a beneficial supplement for many inflammatory conditions.

-Berberine is showing promise in the cancer arena as it may suppress tumor growth, and inhibit metastasis and angiogenesis, two deadly processes, that allow cancer to spread, and, eventually kill.
-It has also been shown to induce apoptosis.
-This self-protective mechanism prevents cancer by destroying tumor cells before they become troublesome.
+Berberine is an important supplement in the cancer arena because of its ability to decrease tumor growth, and inhibit metastasis and angiogenesis, two deadly processes that enable cancer to spread.
+It’s also been shown to induce apoptosis, a self-protective mechanism that prevents cancer by destroying tumor cells before they become malignant.

-Berberine’s anti-cancer properties may be due to how it changes cancer tumor cells metabolically by altering the way they metabolize fuel.
-Additionally, through the activation of AMPK, energy homeostasis is stabilized.
+Berberine’s anti-cancer effect may be due to it ability to metabolically alter cancer tumor cells by changing the way they metabolize fuel.
+Additionally, it stabilizes energy homeostasis by activating AMPK.
 Interestingly, cancer malignancy has been directly linked to loss of AMPK.
-Berberine shines as a neuro-protective, and is showing promise in the treatment of brain cancer as well.
+Berberine is also being studied for its effect on brain cancer.

 How To Take Berberine

-It’s advised to always use caution when taking high doses of berberine all at one time as it has the potential to cause stomach upset, and, possibly, diarrhea.
-Take it three or four times daily to avoid side effects, and boost its effectiveness.
-The standard dosage is 500 to 2,000 mg daily, depending on the specific condition you’re trying to remedy.
+It’s advised to always use caution when taking high doses of berberine as it has the potential to cause stomach upset, and possibly diarrhea.
+Taking it three or four times throughout the day will prevent side effects and boost its effectiveness.
+The standard dosage ranges from 500 to 2,000 mg daily, depending on the specific condition you’re trying to remedy.
 Berberine can be taken in capsule-form or as a tincture, and should be taken between meals.

-For microbial use, treatment should last for at least 60 days.
-If treating diabetes, take berberine for six months before accessing blood work.
+For microbial use, supplementation should continue for a minimum of 60 days.
+If using for diabetes, take berberine for six months before accessing blood work.
 Fasting insulin and HbA1C should be evaluated to determine the efficacy of supplementation, and how long it should continue.
-You can get them tested here.
+You can get your levels tested here.

-The fact that a natural compound is proving to be more effective than prescription drugs, such as statins, blood-pressure medications, and Metformin is nothing short of astounding.
+The fact that a natural compound is rivaling prescription drugs, such as statins, blood-pressure medications, and metformin is nothing short of astounding.

 The healing properties inherent in the plant kingdom are truly amazing.
-There is no doubt this superstar supplement should be included in any natural health protocol, including as an alternative treatment for cancer.
+There is no doubt that this superstar supplement should be considered as part of any natural health protocol, including as an alternative therapy for cancer.